-According to the Chicago school of economics, which was influential in designing modern anti-trust law, monopolistic power structures rarely last because high profits attract competitors.
+The Chicago school of economics, which was influential in designing modern anti-trust law, argued monopolistic power structures rarely last because high profits attract competitors.
 But this no longer appears to be the case.
-As the academic Thomas Philippon observes in his 2019 book The Great Reversal, US industries with high profits attracted more new entrants until about 2000; since then, entrants to profitable industries have fallen as the leaders pulled away.8
+As the academic Thomas Philippon observes in his 2019 book The Great Reversal, US industries with high profits attracted more new entrants until about 2000; since then, entrants to profitable industries have fallen as the leaders pulled away.9

 Various explanations have been offered for these trends.
 One is the changing composition of the economy.
 Tech firms have grown quickly through network effects, creating digital platforms that improve the more people use them, leaving rivals unable to compete.
 As other sectors integrate digital technologies, network effects are spreading across economies.

 Companies are increasingly investing in intangible assets such as intellectual property, design and branding, which are hugely scalable and conducive to higher output.
 As research from economists Jonathan Haskel and Stian Westlake shows, this may lead to greater inequality between companies, as large firms are better able to take advantage of synergies between intangibles while protecting their intellectual property.
 If smaller firms cannot bridge the gap, they tend to cut investment in new ideas and processes, and fall further behind.10

 Large firms are increasingly using their political influence to outmuscle rivals